Ergodicity: In classical mechanics and geometry

-The geodesic flow of a flat torus following any irrational direction is ergodic; informally this means that when drawing a straight line in a square starting at any point, and with an irrational angle with respect to the sides, if every time one meets a side one starts over on the opposite side with the same angle, the line will eventually meet every subset of positive measure.
-More generally on any flat surface there are many ergodic directions for the geodesic flow.
+The geodesic flow of a flat torus following any irrational direction is ergodic (however, this requires the state space of the flow to be taken as the torus itself and not as its unit tangent bundle, which is the usual state space for the geodesic flow).
+Informally this means that when drawing a straight line in a square starting at any point, and with an irrational angle with respect to the sides, if every time one meets a side one starts over on the opposite side with the same angle, the line will eventually meet every subset of positive measure (however, the direction of the tangent vectors of this trajectory remains constant, which is why if this flow is taken on the unit tangent bundle, it is non-ergodic and actually an integrable system).
+More generally, on any flat surface there are many ergodic directions for the geodesic flow.